-Dieppe Castle, locally known as Château-Musée de Dieppe, lies in the city of Dieppe, in the Seine-Maritime department in the Upper Normandy region in France.
+Dieppe Castle, locally known as Château-Musée de Dieppe, lies in the city of the same name, in the Seine-Maritime department in France.

 The first castle at this site was built in 1188 by King Henry II of England and his son Richard the Lionheart.
 It was built to defend the town by monitoring the Channel coast from a cliff, 30 feet above sea level.
 This castle was destroyed in 1195 by King Philip II of France.